Gomes helps Nationals pull away for win over Cubs

-Yan Gomes went 2-for-5 with two doubles and two RBIs, and the Washington Nationals pulled away for a 7-2 win over the host Chicago Cubs on Saturday afternoon.
+Yan Gomes went 2-for-5 with two RBIs, and the Washington Nationals pulled away for a 7-2 win over the host Chicago Cubs on Saturday afternoon.

-Howie Kendrick drove in two runs and Anthony Rendon, Juan Soto and Adam Eaton also drove in one run apiece for the Nationals, who will go for the series sweep on Sunday.
+Howie Kendrick drove in two runs, and Anthony Rendon, Juan Soto and Adam Eaton drove in one run apiece for the Nationals, who will go for the series sweep Sunday.
 Washington has won four games in a row, six of seven and 11 of 13.

 Nicholas Castellanos and Jonathan Lucroy each drove in a run for Chicago.
 Javier Baez finished 2-for-4 with a double for the Cubs, who dropped their second straight game after winning the previous five in a row.

-Note: EditorsNote: Fixes in 1st, 6th, 7th grafs; other tweaks